Muaaz Tarabichi

-Muaaz Tarabichi is a Syrian otolaryngologist, lecturer, researcher, and author.
-He is recognized around the world as the father of endoscopic ear surgery.
-He is the co-founder of Tarabichi Stammberger Ear and Sinus Institute.
+Muaaz Tarabichi is a Syrian American otolaryngologist, lecturer, researcher, and author.
+He is recognized as the father of endoscopic ear surgery.
+He is the co-founder of Tarabichi Stammberger Ear and Sinus Institute in Dubai, UAE.
 He was elected as the chairman of the International Advisory Board of the American Academy of Otolaryngology–Head and Neck Surgery.

 He is the recipient of the Annual Clinical Resident Research Award.

 Early life and education

 Tarabichi enrolled at the Damascus University School of Medicine, Syria in 1977, and in 1981, he went to AUC, BWI, where he studied for two years.

 In 1984, Tarabichi started his residency training at McGill University, Montreal, Canada.
 He did a residency in General Surgery for a year, and after that, in Otolaryngology for four years and obtained certification from the American Board of Otolaryngology in 1991.

 Career

 Tarabichi started his career in 1988 when he opened a private otolaryngology practice in Kenosha, Wisconsin.
 In 1991, Tarabichi received his specialty certification from the American Board of Otolaryngology.
 After a decade, Tarabichi moved to Dubai, where he joined the American Hospital as the Head of Otolaryngology in 1998.